lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 - Click the Yes link
-- You should now be on the page to generate the tables and lists for your application (see screenshot below)
+- You should now be on the page that can generate the tables and lists for your application (see screenshot below)